parts of indian constitution

 Chapter IV-Special Directives (Articles 350-351)

-In (Articles 350 to 351) the facilities for the use of the mother-tongue are given at the primary stage, highlighting important parts of Indian Constitution.
-These parts of Indian Constitution include a directive for the development of the Hindi language and the appointment of a special officer for linguistic minorities, ensuring that linguistic diversity is recognized and protected within the framework of the Constitution.
+In (Articles 350 to 351) the facilities for using the mother tongue are given at the primary stage, highlighting important parts of the Indian Constitution.
+These parts of the Indian Constitution include a directive for the development of the Hindi language and the appointment of a special officer for linguistic minorities, ensuring that linguistic diversity is recognized and protected within the framework of the Constitution.

 Part XVIII – Emergency Provisions (Article 352-360)